 Could ETM's size cause it to be more volatile?

-Entercom Communications is a small company, but not tiny and little known.
-It has a market capitalisation of US$868m, which means it would be on the radar of intstitutional investors.
+Entercom Communications is a small cap stock with a market capitalisation of US$641m.
+Most companies this size are actively traded.
 It's not particularly surprising that it has a higher beta than the overall market.
 That's because it takes less money to influence the share price of a smaller company, than a bigger company.

 What this means for you:

-Since Entercom Communications tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
+Beta only tells us that the Entercom Communications share price is sensitive to broader market movements.
+This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
+Alternatively, it could have operating leverage in its business model.
+Ultimately, beta is an interesting metric, but there's plenty more to learn.
 In order to fully understand whether ETM is a good investment for you, we also need to consider important company-specific fundamentals such as Entercom Communications’s financial health and performance track record.
 I highly recommend you dive deeper by considering the following:

 - Future Outlook: What are well-informed industry analysts predicting for ETM’s future growth?
 Take a look at our free research report of analyst consensus for ETM’s outlook.